cuinjune/dog-breed-quiz/README.md

 * Include an interactive element that responds to an event (e.g. click, scroll, mouseover, etc.)
 * Be responsive to the screen size

+I decided to create a simple educational quiz app to test the user's knowledge in dog breed.

 [Live Demo on Glitch](https://cuinjune-dog-breed-quiz.glitch.me/)

 ## Design